CyprusLefkosia, Pedoulas, Lapitos, Kyrenia, Pafos, Polis, Pomos.

 ...Insipid best-sellers from which real people learned about fake people who could not exist and would not matter if they did. [out of context but nice, Zappa would agree, p148]

-Also, on PopMatters, my revamped article on the Stateless Passport.
+PopMatters, my revamped article on the

 Such a passport could represent a great advance in galvanising and normalising human rights, and counterbalance many of the inequalities experienced around the world (such as the idea of class-based inequality or second class citizenship, or the unethical exploitation of global labour forces that corporations and conspiratorial governments already enjoy).
 It would give freedom of movement to the people and eliminate the low status of refugees by recognising citizens of the world, which we all are.
 To be stateless in this sense may seem like an existential crisis or a global analogue for homelessness, but from another point of view it would translate into true neutrality and feeling at home everywhere.